ZapBlasterson/crushpaper/doc/Build,-Install,-Configure-and-Run.md

 ### Configuration File Properties
 #### Mandatory Properties
 1. **database.directory = &lt;path/to/database/directory&gt;** - This is the path to the directory where the H2 database is stored.
 1. **temporary.directory = &lt;path/to/temporary/directory&gt;** - This is the path to the directory where temporary files are stored.
-These temporary files are JSON files that are in the process of being imported.
+These temporary files are user backup files that are in the process of being restored.
 1. **logs.directory = &lt;path/to/logs/directory&gt;** - This is the path to the directory where the server's HTTP request logs are stored.

 #### Recommended Properties